fabiankindermann/ce-fortran/README.md

 ## Wiki

-In our [wiki](https://github.com/fabiankindermann/ce-fortran/wiki), you can find a full documentation of the ce-fortran toolbox.
+In our [wiki](https://github.com/fabiankindermann/ce-fortran/wiki), you can find a full documentation of the ce-fortran toolbox as well as further links that you might find useful.

 ## Further Information

 For further information, please visit www.ce-fortran.com.

-There you will find:
+There, you will also find our discussion forum.
-1. A forum for discussion about certain issues.
-2. A collection of links for further developing your programming skills.